Visa, Status of Residence and Certificate of Eligibility

 Tohoku University uses a dedicated web application system for COE applications.
 You will receive documents from your host department that describe the web application instructions and other necessary information.
 Please complete the web application following the instructions.
 Tohoku University will check the information you have registered, and apply for a COE to the local immigration bureau on your behalf.

-Once the COE is issued, we will send it to your address by international mail.
+Once the COE is issued, we will send it to you electronically.

 For Tohoku University faculty or staff members who will host a student/researchers, please see the following page to learn more about the application process and download the necessary forms.